Back-to-School Special: Free Educational Resources For Your Kids

 September 27, 2012 : Jenn Fowler - Guest Contributor

-Ed Note: Now that students are back in the swing of things and the assignments are beginning to pile up, look to these free resources for a bit of help without breaking the bank.
-Jenn Fowler of Frugal Upstate (and mom of two) returns to Block Talk with some ultra-useful back-to-school budgeting advice for parents.
+Editor’s Note: Now that students are back in the swing of things and the assignments are beginning to pile up, look to these free educational resources for a bit of help.

 Educational Resources for Younger Students